hackclub/hackclub/workshops/collaborative_sketch/README.md

 ### Setting up the Files

 As always, we'll open up our Cloud9 workspace, and make a new folder in `projects`.
-We'll name it `collab_sketch`.
+We'll name it `collaborative_sketch`.

 Then, we'll make two files, `index.html` and `main.js`.